-Regardless of the actual application, our user-level power management policies consist of three key steps. (i) Estimate processor demand: In this step a combination of application domain knowledge and past CPU usage statistics is used to estimate processor demand in the near future. (ii) Estimate processor availability: This step explicitly accounts for the impact of other concurrent applications.
-It estimates the amount of CPU time that will be available to the application in the presence of other applications. (iii) Determine processor speed setting: The third step chooses a speed setting that "matches" the processor demand to the processor availability.
+Regardless of the actual application, our user-level power management policies consist of three key steps. (i) Estimate processor demand: In this step, a combination of application domain knowledge and past CPU usage statistics is used to estimate processor demand in the near future. (ii) Estimate processor availability: This step explicitly accounts for the impact of other concurrent applications.
+In this step, the amount of CPU time that will be available to the application in the presence of other applications is estimated. (iii) Determine processor speed setting: The third step chooses an speed setting that attempts to "match" the processor demand to the processor availability.
 For instance, if the actual demand is only half of the available CPU time, then the application can run the processor at half speed and spread its CPU demand over the available time.
 In contrast, if the processor demand and the processor availability are roughly equal, the application may choose to run the processor at full speed.